‘Vanderpump Rules’ Star Charli Burnett Reveals How She Was Bullied By Her Older Co-Stars

-Charli Burnett said she was bullied by the veteran cast members on Vanderpump Rules.
+Charli Burnett claims she was bullied by the veteran cast members on Vanderpump Rules.

-In an interview with the Behind the Velvet Rope podcast, the Bravo newcomer spoke out about how she was treated when she joined the cast of the long-running reality show in Season 8.
-Charli joined the Vanderpump Rules cast this season as one of several newcomers, two who have already been fired.
+In an interview with the Behind the Velvet Rope podcast, the Bravo newcomer spoke out about how she was treated when she joined the long-running reality show in Season 8.
+Charli joined the Vanderpump Rules cast this season as one of several newcomers, two of whom have already been fired.

-In the interview, Charli said after she was hired at Lisa Vanderpump’s SUR she found herself in a toxic situation when she around the veteran cast members, including Jax Taylor and the recently fired Stassi Schroeder and Kristen Doute.
+In the interview, Charli said after she was hired at Lisa Vanderpump’s SUR, she found herself in a toxic situation when she was around the veterans, including Jax Taylor and the recently fired Stassi Schroeder and Kristen Doute.

-“‘I didn’t know it was Game of Thrones,” Charli said of the reality show.
+“‘I didn’t know it was Game of Thrones,” she said of the reality show.
 “I was mistreated by the cast members.”

 Charli revealed that early on she tried to make friends with the veteran Vanderpump Rules stars, some of whom are more than 10 years older than her, but that they weren’t having it.

 “I have tried with these people,” the SURver said on the podcast.
-“When you go up to someone two or three times and they don’t even acknowledge you…Its kind of like, ‘Oh ok, you aren’t even gonna try anymore.’
+“When you go up to someone two or three times and they don’t even acknowledge you…Its kind of like, ‘Oh okay, you aren’t even gonna try anymore.’
 They refused to even act like I am a human if I were filming with them.
 It was defeating.”

-The Vanderpump Rules newcomer also revealed that a group of the women on the cast iced her out at one of Ariana Madix’s parties, and she pointed to Kristen who publicly bashed her on Scheana Shay’s podcast.
-Charli, an aspiring model and actress, noted that the 30-something reality stars also slammed her on Twitter and in interviews before the season premiered.
+The Vanderpump Rules newcomer also revealed that a group of the women on the cast iced her out at one of Ariana Madix’s parties, and pointed to Kristen, who she says publicly bashed her on Scheana Shay’s podcast.
+Charli, an aspiring model and actress, further alleged that the mostly 30-something reality stars also slammed her on Twitter and in interviews before the season premiered.

 “They were bashing me,” Charli said.
 “I was 24 at the time a young girl who wanted an opportunity, trying to make a life for myself.
 They are all so much older than me, Jax could be my dad!”